Skip to content

 Keywords

-stages + Names and execution order of pipeline stages
+stages + Names and order of pipeline stages

-include + + Including external .yaml files into the configuration
+include + + Include external .yaml files into the configuration

 image + + Docker image